 - You need statements on your website that comply with the FTC.
 We must state that we MAY make money if someone clicks on links within our website.

-- Make sure you have the dates of your blog at the very bottom showing it’s copyrighted material.
+- Make sure you have the dates of your blog at the very bottom showing that it is copyrighted material.
 January 1st of every year, change the date in the settings to confirm the new year if your “theme” doesn’t do it automatically.

 - Make sure you have a backup of your blog, if your hosting company goes down, you may too.

-- Set up as many automatic schedulers that you feel appropriate for your budget.
+- Set up as many automatic schedulers as you feel appropriate for your budget.
 This means apps will do the scheduling for you.
 Yes, they cost money, but time is money.
 Remember, it’s a business.
 In order to make money, you must spend money.
-I’m starting to sound greedy, and I don’t want it to come across as that.
-I recommend, ViralTag, Co-Schedule, Buffer to start with.
+I’m starting to sound greedy, and I don’t want it to come across like that.
+I recommend ViralTag, Co-Schedule, Buffer, and Tailwind to start with.

 - Choose a really good hosting company.
 They can make or break you, literally.

-- Get a good camera, and buy photo stock pictures as well.
+- Get a good camera or use the one on your phone if it’s high quality, and buy photo stock pictures as well.

 May God bless you and your neighborhoods, we are prepared for the unexpected.